Batman: Streets of Gotham: Plot

-Black Mask then has a man go invisible and produce terror throughout town.
+Black Mask then [BSOG 5 Leviathan Part 1] has a man go invisible and produce terror throughout town.
 Man-Bat senses him with sonar and can see him, though nobody else can.
-Huntress pursues Man-Bat and the man is knocked out by a priest upon the arrival of Batman.
-Batman and Robin then further investigate the Zsasz murders by interrogating former-villains such as Humpty Dumpty.
-They are once again interrupted when Commissioner Gordon calls on Batman for investigation of rash murders.
-Colin Wilkes, a boy tortured by the Scarecrow using Bane's toxin, and Damian Wayne meet and are kidnapped by Zsasz' men.
-Colin uses Bane's toxin and transforms into Abuse and they fight Victor Zsasz who then falls into a pit upon Robin's self-defense.
+Huntress pursues Man-Bat and the man is knocked out by a priest upon the arrival of Batman [BSOG 6 Leviathan Part 2].
+Batman and Robin then [BSOG 7 In the Bleak Midwinter] further investigate the Zsasz murders by interrogating former-villains such as Humpty Dumpty.
+They are once again interrupted when Commissioner Gordon calls on Batman for investigation of rash murders [BSOG 8-9 Hardcore Nights Parts 1 & 2].
+Colin Wilkes, a boy tortured by the Scarecrow using Bane's toxin, and Damian Wayne meet and are kidnapped by Zsasz' men [BSOG 10 The Heroes].
+Colin uses Bane's toxin and transforms into Abuse and they fight Victor Zsasz who then falls into a pit upon Robin's self-defense [BSOG 11 Final Cut].

 Kate then hunts down Two-Face and is about to kill him before being stopped by the timely arrival of Batman and Robin.
 During Jane Doe's trial, a fire occurs allowing Two-Face to escape, although Jane Doe manages to stay hidden.
 Hush, to humiliate the Batman family gets Jane Doe released from prison.
 Around the same time, Judson Pierce is released from Blackgate Prison.
 Bruce Wayne then returns and launches Batman Incorporated.
 Pierce kidnaps Hush, believing him to be Wayne, but Hush turns the tables on his captors and reveals that he is not Wayne.

-Hush and his new "allies" recruit Dr. Death to their cause to kill Bruce Wayne and the real Bruce reconciles with Catwoman.
+Hush and his new "allies" recruit Doctor Death to their cause to kill Bruce Wayne and the real Bruce reconciles with Catwoman.
 With her, he combats a villain known as the Bedbug.
-Hush then betrays Dr. Death, whose chems go off on Judson Pierce.
+Hush betrays Death, whose chems go off on Judson Pierce.
 Jane Doe then captures Hush, believing him to be Wayne, and cuts off his face.
-Hush is then rescued by Bruce and put into Arkham.
-Dr. Death's chemicals make Judson Pierce have super-strength and he adopts the moniker Skel.
+Hush is then rescued by Bruce and put into Arkham Asylum.
+Death's chemicals give Judson Pierce superhuman strength and he adopts the moniker Skel.

 In Arkham Asylum, a doctor questions Hush and asks about Thomas Elliot.
 The series ends with a provoked Hush killing the doctor, even though guards are present and he is handcuffed.
 Arkham is then given a new nickname, the House of Hush.

 Hush's story was continued in the comic book miniseries Batman: Gates of Gotham.